 The most common models are temperature / humidity data loggers, because they record the two measurement parameters which are needed in most applications.

 The tasks carried out by pressure data loggers include continuous measurement and documentation of absolute pressure.
-This is particularly important in the laboratory environment, where consistently constant ambient conditions are essential for the success of the work taking place there.
+This is particularly important in the laboratory environment, where consistent ambient conditions are essential for the success of the work taking place.

 CO2 data loggers measure and document the carbon dioxide content of the indoor air.
 If this is too high, users of the room can experience discomfort, tiredness or concentration problems.
 That is why these data loggers are often used in universities, nursery schools or offices.